 - your child's work habits, independently and in large- and small-group instruction

 - how your child gets along with other students in class and during lunch, recess, phys-ed, and other classes

-If any school-related problems arise with your child, contact the teacher or other school staff via phone or email.
-Don't wait for the conference to address any serious issues.
+If any school-related problems arise, contact the teacher or other school staff by phone or email.
+You don't have to wait until parent–teacher conference time to handle your concerns.